Simão & Co. Wines

-And even though a passion for fine was fostered, it was physiotherapy that was Morello’s chosen career path.
+And even though a passion for fine wine was fostered, it was physiotherapy that was Morello’s chosen career path.
 She graduated in 1999, and after a stint working in country Victoria decided to head to the UK to work and travel.
 Time in Italy to learn Italian with her extended family pushed wine up the agenda a little.
-The wine bars of Europe, and particularly in Torino, where she was mainly living, cultivated the notion of starting her own, with them as a model.
+The wine bars of Europe, and particularly in Torino, where she was mainly living, cultivated the notion of starting her own.
 That never eventuated, but it did set the stage.

 “When I met Ollie and he started talking about vineyards and wineries, I figured it wasn’t much of a stretch from what I had in mind, so it didn’t take much for me to jump onboard the idea of Lyons Will.
 Also, I love the country lifestyle, hell, why not pick up from Fitzroy and move to Lancefield!”
 Morello says.

 Morello was working in a physiotherapy research role and studying for her PhD when the prospect of decamping to the Macedon Ranges become a real possibility.
-In 2013, the pair bought an established vineyard near Lancefield.
+In 2013, the pair bought an established vineyard near Lancefield at 540 metres altitude.
 The property is 12 hectares, and had 2 hectares devoted to vines, with a little more pinot noir than chardonnay.
 That same year, the couple planted gamay and riesling to double the small vineyard’s size.
-They also built a small winery.
+They also started to build a small winery.